Category Archives: Foreign Thriller Films

 We are introduced to Alex, a beautiful young woman- in the early stages of pregnancy, who is Marcus’s steady, but used to date, Pierre.
 They are all very good friends.
 We see the romance between Marcus and Alex, and, working even further backward, we see Alex sitting alone in a park, reading a novel, and enjoying a bright, pleasant day in the park.

 This peaceful closing scene contrasts drastically with the rest of the dark film.
-The film then becomes a flashing, frenetic, black and white experience, which I do not understand.
+The film then becomes a flashing, frenetic, black-and-white experience, which I do not understand.

 The film is quite bizarre and intensely brutal.
 The rape of Alex in a dark, gloomy underpass is one of the most intense and disturbing scenes I have ever witnessed in the film, and at one point I needed to leave the room briefly.
-The scene is ten minutes in length and Alex is anally raped and then beaten into a comatose state.
-It is a sickening scene and we witness her pain, misery, and humiliation.

 When Pierre and Marcus avenge her rape on who they think is Le Tenia, the scene is also extremely brutal.
 After (supposed) Le Tenia is captured by them, he attempts to rape Marcus, and Pierre grabs a fire extinguisher and bashes the victim to death as the face is repeatedly destroyed in full detail.
 It is a tough scene to watch.

-I question the motivations of the director wholeheartedly and wonder if his intentions were to story-tell, or simply make as gruesome and shocking a film as possible.
 I have read that when the film was shown at the Cannes Film Festival, many people walked out of the auditorium in disgust- I can see why.

 Irreversible is severely homophobic, with repeated gay slurs being used throughout the gay club scenes, and is also anti- Asian as evidenced by Pierre’s and Marcus’s racial slurs directed at a taxi driver.

 The motivations of the character of Le Tenia make no sense to me as it is revealed he is a gay man.
 Why a gay man would brutally rape a female is unclear to me.
-This, combined with the extreme brutality, anti-gay, anti-minority, and anti-women, render the film rather pointless from a story perspective.
+This, combined with the extreme brutality, anti-gay, anti-minority, and anti-women, renders the film rather pointless from a story perspective.

 My assumption after processing the film is that the director wants us to sympathize with nobody in the film, except Alex.
-Pierre, Marcus, certainly Le Tenia are all hateful characters.
-It is interesting how, at first, since the beginning is the end, the motivations of the characters are unclear and confused.
+Pierre, Marcus, and Le Tenia are all hateful characters.

-My admiration of Irreversible comes solely from the unique camera work, the clever pacing of the film in the form of backward chapters, and the frenetic style of the opening work, however, the homophobia, racism, and brutality left me cold and I could not shake the feeling that this film is shocking for the sake of being shocking, and one that I ultimately cannot applaud.
+My admiration of Irreversible (2002) comes solely from the unique camera work, the clever pacing of the film in the form of backward chapters, and the frenetic style of the opening work, however, the homophobia, racism, and brutality left me cold and I could not shake the feeling that this film is shocking for the sake of being shocking, and one that I ultimately cannot applaud.

 Les Bonnes Femmes-1960